• We offer a trained dog discount for customers who would like to have a trained dog, but like to raise a puppy. A lot of people just like to

 collar.... but no your dog will not have to have a shock collar.
 But then all dogs seem to hear much better when they have a shock collar on,

 whether you ever use it or not, and it is much more enjoyable to hunt with a dog that can be controlled than one that is.... "like a lawn mower on the loose".
 Most all experienced bird dogs get excited when they see you with a shotgun ...and most all experienced bird dogs get just as excited when they see you with a shock collar too.
 Can a shock collar ruin a dog?
 Of course one can.... but then feeding a dog to much would ruin him too.
-Over weight dogs won't hunt and neither will a fearful dog afraid to move.
+Overweight dogs won't hunt and neither will a fearful dog afraid to move.
 We are not going to send a dog home 20 pounds over-weight and we are also not going to electrocute him silly either.

 • If you train my dog will it do what bird dogs should?

-Bird dogs should come when called, turn when a whistle is blown, stop when whoa'ed, point staunchly, and retrieve a bird without chewing it to pieces.
+Bird dogs should come when called, turn when a whistle is blown, stop when "whoa'ed", point staunchly, and retrieve a bird without chewing it to pieces.
 A "Gun dog" knows that a gun kills birds.
 We will shoot approximately 75 birds for your dog, Bobwhite Quail.
 By then he will know what a gun does.
 Most dogs get excited when they see a shotgun.
-Dead Bird is something they hear over and over.
+"Dead Bird" is something they are going to hear over and over.
 I am a firm believer in "whoa".
-A dog that will "whoa"solves most all problems associated with hunting with a dog.
+A dog that will "whoa" solves most all problems associated with hunting with a bird dog.
 Here and whoa.
-If we have your dog for training we can usually get him where he needs to be in 90 days.

 • Will my dog be steady to wing and shot?